Deepanshu0721/MachineLearning/students-performance-in-exams/Readme.md

 # Students Performance Analysis using Desision Tree and Random Forest Classifier

-__Goal__ is to classify student's performance on the basis of completion of preparation course.
+__Goal:__ To classify student's performance on the basis of completion of preparation course.

 __Introduction:__